dheller1/inp2feap/README.md

 ## Limitations and issues ##

-As of now, *inp2feap* has only been tested with 3d 4-node quadrilaterals.
+As of now, *inp2feap* has only been tested with some elements, such as 3d 4-node quadrilaterals or 20-node volume elements.
 In theory, elements with an arbitrary number of nodes can be used as long as a FEAP element is present with a compatible node numbering.
 For 2d models, however, the code must be modified.